arturmpinho/Dusty-Lantern/README.md

 ---

 ## **Project Goal**
-***Dusty Lantern*** aims to be the marketplace of reference in the auction of second-hand products.
+***Dusty Lantern*** aims to be a market reference in the auction of second-hand products.

-It intends to provide buyers and sellers with an intuitive and appealing platform to trade their used belongings.
+It intends to provide buyers and site owners with an intuitive and appealing platform to trade used belongings.

-With sustainability being the key-driver of innovation and the second-hand market increasing substantially during the past years, combining both contexts generates a great opportunity that must be addressed.
+With sustainability being the key-driver of innovation and the second-hand market increasing substantially during the past years, combining these contexts generates a great opportunity that must be addressed.

-With this in mind the ***Dusty Lantern*** will provide like-minded people the best platform so they can give second-hand products/belongings a new life and start contributing to a more sustainable society, monetizing their own old and unused items.
+With this in mind the ***Dusty Lantern*** will provide like-minded people the best platform so they can give second-hand articles a new life and start contributing to a more sustainable society, monetizing old and unused items.

 ---
 <a></a>